zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_rheo.rst

 melting/solidification temperature allowing particles to dynamically swap their state between fluid and solid when the temperature exceeds or drops below the critical temperature, respectively.
 Using the *react* option, one can specify a maximum bond length and a bond type.
-Then, when solidifying, particles will search their local neighbors and automatically create bonds with any neighboring solid particles in range.
-For BPM bond styles, bonds will then use the immediate position of the two particles to calculate a reference state.
-When melting, particles will delete any bonds of the specified type when reverting to a fluid state.
+Then, when solidifying, particles search their local neighbors and automatically create bonds with any neighboring solid particles in range.
+For BPM bond styles, bonds then use the immediate position of the two particles to calculate a reference state.
+When melting, particles delete any bonds of the specified type when reverting to a fluid state.
 Special bonds are updated as bonds are created/broken.